 The IAS Visa Wizard is the easy way to find the correct visa for you

-If you are under the age of 18 years and you want to travel to the UK to either visit friends or family or to be educated, you will need a Standard Visitor Visa under the Child Visitor Visa category.
-This visa is valid for up to six months.
+A Child Visitor Visa allows someone under the age of 18 to travel to the UK, to visit friends/family or be educated.
+This type of visa falls under the Standard Visitor Visa category and is valid for up to six months.

 If you (or your child) are applying in this category you must be able to prove that you have suitable accommodation and care during your stay.
 You must also prove that you have a parent or guardian in your home country who is otherwise responsible for your well-being.